 Hack 2: Dial in your warm up on the day of the test.
 I cannot stress this enough.
 The warm-up process is very important.
 A well-structured warm-up can literally add a couple reps.

 45lbs Bar for 3 sets of 10 (yes, start with the bar)

 275lbs for 1 set of 1

 That’s not a typo.
 I recommend going over the 225lbs testing weight during the warm-up.
 I do this to excite the nervous system and elicit a form of post activation potentiation.
-Although this sounds like a bunch of science that’s not really applicable, I actually came to this conclusion in practice.
+Although this sounds like a bunch of science, which it is, I actually came to this conclusion in practice.

 Time and time again I saw myself as well as a lot of my clients all perform more reps after doing a heavy or in some cases even a max out rep!
-Now, I’m not saying you should max out before testing but do one or even two heavy singles before hand.
-How heavy you go will depend on your 1 rep max.
+Now, I’m not saying you should max out before hand, but I do recommend a heavyish single at or around 80% of your 1 rep max.

 What do I know about benching 225lbs for max reps?